25 Best Things to Do in St. John’s, Newfoundland

 On your way back down from Signal Hill, keep going down…and down…at the Johnson Geo Centre where you can actually touch the rock that sits under Signal Hill.
 Most of the building is underground which is a perfect place to learn about our unique geography.
 Don’t miss the intro video hosted by Gordon Pinsent.

 Housing the province’s art gallery, museum, and archives, The Rooms has the other best view of St. John’s from their 2nd floor bank of floor to ceiling windows.
 This is the best place to get a feel for Newfoundland history and culture all under one roof.
 The on-site cafe is also top-notch.
-Tip: admission is free between 6pm-9pm on the first Wednesday of every month.
+Tip: admission is free each Friday for post-secondary students and to all between 6pm-9pm on the first Wednesday of the month.